 - Run the following tool found on the problem scanning server:Program Files (x86)\Lansweeper\Tools\ConfigEditor.exe

 - Make sure the ConnectionString listed in the Service tab of the aforementioned tool matches the one in the Website tab of the same tool on the server hosting the web console.
 If your database is hosted in the SQL Compact database server, the connection string will just be a reference to an .sdf file and should already be correct.
-If your database is hosted in SQL Server though, make sure the Data Source (SQL Server instance name), Initial Catalog (Lansweeper database name), username and password in the connection string are correct.
+If your database is hosted in SQL LocalDB or SQL Server though, make sure the Data Source (SQL instance name), Initial Catalog (Lansweeper database name), username and password in the connection string are correct.
 On remote servers, you will of course have to replace any localhost references in the Data Source with your database server's actual name or IP address.
 If you are able to see data in the web console, you know that your console is successfully connecting to the database and that its connection string is correct.
 The scanning server should therefore be able to connect to the database as well, *if* it uses the same database connection details.

 - Restart the Lansweeper Server service in Windows Services on the problem scanning server.